Thinking of being Kris Kringle this festive season?

 Gifts

-Before getting into the spirit of giving, it is important to consider various implications when choosing gifts for your employees and clients.
+Before putting on the Santa hat and getting into the spirit of giving, it is important to consider various implications when choosing gifts for your employees and clients.
 If the gifts are non-entertainment in nature, employers are entitled to claim the gifts as tax deductions and any GST credits regardless of the costs, however there can still be FBT implications as summarised below.

 Entertainment Gifts